 What happens before the operation?

-You will usually be seen one or two weeks before operation and be admitted to hospital either the evening before or on the day of surgery.
+You will usually be seen one or two weeks before operation and be admitted to hospital on the day of surgery.
 Pre-operative tests may include a chest X-ray, a heart recording (e.c.g.) and various blood tests.
-An inspection of the voice box and vocal cords using a fine telescope through the nose is usually undertaken by an ENT doctor.
+An inspection of the voice box and vocal cords using a fine telescope through the nose is occasionally undertaken by an ENT doctor.

 What does the operation involve?

 The surgery is carried out under a general anaesthetic.
 A collar incision in the creases of the neck provides access to the thyroid gland.
-The length of the scar is proportional to the size of the goitre, usually about 6cm.
-A small drain might be placed at the end of the operation to take away the bruising, and this is removed the next day.
+The length of the scar is proportional to the size of the goitre, usually about 4 – 6cm.
 Generally, the surgeon will either remove one or both lobes of the thyroid gland.
-Most patients are fit to go home 24-48 hours after surgery.
+Most patients are fit to go home 24 hours after surgery.